open-siege/siege-studio/README.md

       * Siege Platform: a connection of static libraries, especially to handle platform specific features and make each platform easier to use.
       * Siege Content: a static library used to read, write and parse file formats such as Phoenix Bitmap (pba), Dynamix 3Space Shape (dts) and many more.
       * Siege Resource: a static library used to read, write and parse compound file formats, such as VOL or ZIP, which can contain many files within.
-  * Content Modules, which are dynamic libraries describing the UI for interacting with various supported file types, to be loaded by a host program dynamically.
+  * Presentation Modules, which are dynamic libraries describing the UI for interacting with various supported file types, to be loaded by a host program dynamically.
-      * Archive Modules are Content Modules which also expose an API for interacting with archive files for use in other Content Modules.
+      * Archive Modules are Presentation Modules which also expose an API for interacting with archive files for use in other Presentation Modules.
-      * Siege 2D Content, Siege 3D Content, Siege Audio Content, Siege Resource Content are some of the available content modules.
+      * Siege Presentation 2D, Siege Presentation 3D, Siege Presentation Audio, Siege Presentation Resource are some of the available presentation modules.
   * Extension Modules, which can contain compatibility fixes or custom logic to improve networking or controller support.
       * Current publicly available families of extensions are:
         * id Tech (for games built using id Tech or related engines).
         * 3Space (for games built using 3Space or Torque).
         * Other (for games or tools which aren't logically organised).
       * There are also two additonal dynamic libraries meant for supporting advanced features available to every game:
-        * Input Filter - which allows for keyboard and mouse input to be restricted to specific devices.
+        * Input Filtration - which allows for keyboard and mouse input to be restricted to specific devices.
         * WinSock Over Zero Tier - provides a wsock32/ws2_32 compatible API for playing games over Zero Tier.
-      * Orchestration of all of these modules is done by Siege Executable Module.
+      * Orchestration of all of these modules is done by Siege Presentation Executable module.
   * Installation Modules, which contain logic for unpacking game data and installing them onto a system.
       * Current publicly available families of installation modules are:
         * Dynamix (for games made by Dyanmix which aren't available on digital storefronts).